Medically reviewed by Drugs.com. Last updated on Jan 11, 2022.

 In patients with unstable angina or non–Q-wave myocardial infarction, the recommended dose of Lovenox is 1 mg/kg administered subcutaneously every 12 hours in conjunction with oral aspirin therapy (100 to 325 mg once daily).
 Treatment with Lovenox should be prescribed for a minimum of 2 days and continued until clinical stabilization.
 The usual duration of treatment is 2 to 8 days; up to 12.5 days of Lovenox has been administered in clinical trials [see Warnings and Precautions (5.2) and Clinical Studies (14.5)].

 The recommended dose of Lovenox is a single intravenous bolus of 30 mg plus a 1 mg/kg subcutaneous dose followed by 1 mg/kg administered subcutaneously every 12 hours (maximum 100 mg for the first two doses only, followed by 1 mg/kg dosing for the remaining doses) in patients with acute ST-segment elevation myocardial infarction.
 Reduce the dosage in patients ≥75 years of age [see Dosage and Administration (2.4)].
 Unless contraindicated, administer aspirin to all patients as soon as they are identified as having STEMI and continue dosing with 75 to 325 mg once daily.

 When administered in conjunction with a thrombolytic (fibrin specific or non–fibrin specific), Lovenox should be given between 15 minutes before and 30 minutes after the start of fibrinolytic therapy.
 The usual duration of Lovenox therapy is 8 days or until hospital discharge.

-For patients managed with percutaneous coronary intervention (PCI): If the last Lovenox SC administration was given less than 8 hours before balloon inflation, no additional dosing is needed.
-If the last Lovenox SC administration was given more than 8 hours before balloon inflation, an IV bolus of 0.3 mg/kg of Lovenox should be administered [see Warnings and Precautions (5.2)].
+For patients managed with percutaneous coronary intervention (PCI), if the last Lovenox subcutaneous administration was given less than 8 hours before balloon inflation, no additional dosing is needed.
+If the last Lovenox subcutaneous administration was given more than 8 hours before balloon inflation, an intravenous bolus of 0.3 mg/kg of Lovenox should be administered [see Warnings and Precautions (5.2)].

 The recommended prophylaxis and treatment dosage regimens for patients with severe renal impairment (creatinine clearance <30 mL/min) are described in Table 1 [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].